j4ym0/nextcloud-tv-show-namer/README.md

 Download it form the Apps section in Nextcloud

-To install it change into your Nextcloud's apps directory:
+To install it change into your Nextcloud apps directory:

     cd nextcloud/apps